Illustration of a man in a hot tub with various germs and viruses surrounding him.

 Check out Can you go in a hot tub with a pacemaker: A Comprehensive Guide.

-[wps_alert type=”primary”]Please note that while herpes is a common infection, it’s important to If you’re looking for the best advice on your health, it’s always a good idea to consult with a healthcare professional. [/wps_alert]
+Herpes is a common infection, it’s important to If you’re looking for the best advice on your health, it’s always a good idea to consult with a healthcare professional.

 Can you get herpes from touching money?
-Herpes is primarily transmitted through direct skin-to-skin contact or contact with infected bodily fluids.
-It’s unlikely to contract herpes from touching objects like money.
-However, while theoretically possible, the risk of herpes transmission from surfaces is considered low compared to direct contact with infected skin.
+The primary method of transmission of herpes is through direct skin-to-skin contact or contact with infected bodily fluids.
+Touching objects like money is not likely to lead to contracting herpes.
+While theoretically possible, the risk of transmitting herpes from surfaces is low in comparison to direct contact with infected skin.

 Can hot water kill the herpes virus?
 The herpes virus is not likely to survive in hot water, especially water treated with chemicals like chlorine.
 However, hot water alone may not eliminate the virus.